-If you’ve never cooked with leeks before you’re in for a treat with this delicious and comforting dairy-free leek and potato soup.
-Leeks have a mildly sweet taste and give this soup a full rich flavor.
+If you’ve never cooked with leeks before, you’re in for a treat with this delicious and comforting dairy-free leek and potato soup.
+Leeks have a mildly sweet taste, which gives this soup a full, rich flavor.
+The flavors of the leeks, potatoes, and chicken broth blend perfectly together to create a heartwarming soup.
+I’ve included instructions for making it on the stovetop or in the Instant Pot.
+For another type of leek soup, be sure to try my Asparagus Leek Soup.

 Add in the crushed garlic and stir.
 Then add the potatoes, chicken broth, salt, and pepper.
-Turn the heat up just a bit to bring to a boil and then lower it back to medium and let simmer for 20 minutes.
+Turn the heat up just a bit to bring to a boil and then lower it back to medium-low and let simmer for 20 minutes.
 The potatoes should be tender.

 Instructions for the Instant Pot:

-PrintDairy-Free Leek & Potato Soup (Gluten-Free)
+Dairy-Free Leek & Potato Soup (Gluten-Free)

 - Prep Time: 10 minutes